 All Content Marketing Should Start with a Strategy

 Any good resource will recommend a strategy before implementation – we are no different.
-There are a lot of different elements and metrics to consider when creating a content marketing strategy for your ecommerce campaign.
-Make sure to consider the goals you wish to achieve, the resources you have at hand and the resources you need to hire/outsource, and timing.
+There are a lot of different elements and metrics to keep in mind when creating a content marketing strategy for your ecommerce campaign.
+Make sure to consider the goals you wish to achieve, the resources you have at hand as well as the resources you need to hire/outsource, and timing.
 Some companies like to master one component like blogging before moving to another.
 We recommend, a walk – jog – run strategy when it comes to making plans for your ecommerce content strategy.
 Consider starting with a low blog frequency say a few times per month, a minimal abandoned cart email campaign, and optimized product descriptions focusing on the category or brand level.
 At least this gives you a good baseline to start with so that you can begin taking advantage of potential revenue opportunities.

 Ensure The Voice Matches Your Products

 Content helps build a relationship with your buyers by making your brand more personable.
 Buyers enjoy being educated through content marketing and will find your brand more trustworthy.
 When you speak to your audience in a way that makes sense, it improves the effectiveness of the content.
 For example, if you sell clothing online that is geared towards edgy teenagers, your writing should be written in a way that sounds edgy and is easy for a teenage to digest.

 Time Your Campaigns Around Key Promotions, Seasons, or Events